Sense: Culture

+In the time of William Shakespeare, there were commonly reckoned to be five wits or five senses.
+At that time, the words "sense" and "wit" were synonyms, so the senses were known as the five outward wits.
+(This traditional concept of five senses is still common to this day.)
 Depictions of the five traditional senses as allegory became a popular subject for seventeenth-century artists, especially among Dutch and Flemish Baroque painters.
 A typical example is Gérard de Lairesse's Allegory of the Five Senses (1668), in which each of the figures in the main group alludes to a sense: Sight is the reclining boy with a convex mirror, hearing is the cupid-like boy with a triangle, smell is represented by the girl with flowers, taste is represented by the woman with the fruit, and touch is represented by the woman holding the bird.

-In Buddhist philosophy, Ayatana or "sense-base" includes the mind as a sense organ, in addition to the traditional five.
-This addition to the commonly acknowledged senses may arise from the psychological orientation involved in Buddhist thought and practice.
-The mind considered by itself is seen as the principal gateway to a different spectrum of phenomena that differ from the physical sense data.
-This way of viewing the human sense system indicates the importance of internal sources of sensation and perception that complements our experience of the external world.